Last Updated on August 16, 2023 by Real Men Sow

 All raspberries in this set are deliciously red fruits, and as a full year’s crop, you can plant and grow as well as pluck fruits from early through to mid and late on in the year.
 Therefore, even if you start them late, then simply choose the bliss as a late starter.
 We think that variety is the spice of life, and the variety here is a great place to kick things off with.

 This variety pack – as all good variety packs should – offers a wide window for you to produce some excellent, tasty red fruit to harvest.
 They are all very hardy against even the most common of berry diseases, meaning that if you have been struggling with varieties elsewhere, this should produce fruit that doesn’t suffer too badly.
-Some of the fruits here are spin free and thornless, and some are dark red in colour.
+Some of the fruits here are spin free and thorn less, and some are dark red in color.
 What a great variety to produce from one kit of canes!

 Flowering Season: May, June, July, August